SimonJackson24/AMSLPR/docs/index.md

 :link: development/contributing
 :link-type: doc

-Contribute to AMSLPR development and join the community.
+Contribute to VisiGate development and join the community.
 ```

 ## 🌟 Key Features